Stoginator/NFLPick6/README.md

 An NFL Pick 6 league is a season-long competition.
 Each week of the National Football League (NFL) season, the operator chooses 6 games and emails participants.
 Participants predict the winner of each game.
 Their weekly wins and losses are reproduced on a leaderboard.
 The season-end leaders win the competition.
 Pick 6 leagues are run by an operator, who recruits participants and manages league operations.
 Participants pay a monetary due to join the league.

 ## Automated MVP Process:
 All participants will create an account.
 Participants may request the creation of a league.
-If admins grant the request, the requesting participant will become that league's operator.
 Operators will invite more participants using pre-written text or email messages and sending from their own account.
-Operators will upload their payment QR code for participants to send their dues.
-After dues are collected, operators will confirm when a participant is eligible for game selection.
+Optionally, operators will upload their payment QR code for participants to send their dues.
+After any dues are collected, operators will confirm when a participant is eligible for game selection.

 An automated system will manage league operations: choosing 6 games each week, communicating them to all participants, handling team selections each week by each participant, sending communication reminders, calculating a leaderboard, and sending a weekly summary by email.
 This cycle will repeat every week of the 18-week NFL season.